 View of Blackness Castle with a clapper board in the foreground

-Historic Scotland sites are no stranger to the screen having featured as filming locations in a diverse array of productions from classic comedy capers to Bollywood blockbusters.
+Historic Scotland sites are no stranger to the screen having featured as filming locations in a diverse array of productions from classic comedies to Bollywood blockbusters.

-Read on to discover six of our biggest film and television stars.
+Read on to discover some of our biggest film and television stars.

 Craigmillar Castle

-Edinburgh’s ‘other castle’ can also be spotted in the 1997 BBC TV production Ivanhoe – which featured James Cosmo, Victoria Smurfitt and Christopher Lee.
-And in series 3 of Outlander, you might have seen it as Ardsmuir Prison where Jamie was imprisoned after the Battle of Culloden.
+Craigmillar can also be spotted in the 1997 TV production of Ivanhoe with James Cosmo and Christopher Lee.
+And in Outlander, you can seen it as Ardsmuir Prison, where Jamie is held after the Battle of Culloden.

 Doune Castle

-Perhaps the most famous of our castles among Outlander fans, Doune Castle takes a starring role as Castle Leoch, the home of Clan MacKenzie.
+Doune Castle is perhaps the most famous of our sites among Outlander fans.
+It plays a starring role in the time-travelling drama as Castle Leoch, the home of Clan MacKenzie.

 Tantallon Castle